KjetilIN/IN5170/lectures/01-intro.md

 - However, non-atomic interactions appear to be atomic.

-At-most-once property:
+**At most once** property:
 x:= e satisfies this:
 - e contains no critical reference
-- e contains
+- e contains at most one critical reference and x is not referenced by other processes